 This review is an update of a previously published review in the Cochrane Database of Systematic Reviews (2010, Issue 9 and 2013, Issue 6).
 Epithelial ovarian cancer accounts for about 90% of all cases of ovarian cancer.
 Debulking surgery and six courses of platinum-based chemotherapy results in complete clinical remission (CCR) in up to 75% of cases.
 However, 75% of the responders will relapse within a median time of 18 to 28 months and only 20% to 40% of women will survive beyond five years.
 It has been suggested that maintenance chemotherapy could assist in prolonging remission.
 To date, there has not been a systematic review on the impact of maintenance chemotherapy for epithelial ovarian cancer.

 To assess the effectiveness and toxicity of maintenance chemotherapy for epithelial ovarian cancer and to evaluate the impact on quality of life (QoL).

-In the original review we searched the Cochrane Gynaecological Cancer Review Group Specialised Register, The Cochrane Central Register of Controlled Trails (CENTRAL, The Cochrane Library 2009, Issue 1), MEDLINE, EMBASE, PubMed, CBMdisc, CNKI and VIP (to May 2009).
+In the original review we searched the Cochrane Gynaecological Cancer Review Group Specialised Register, Cochrane Central Register of Controlled Trails (CENTRAL, the Cochrane Library 2009, Issue 1), MEDLINE, Embase, PubMed, CBMdisc, CNKI and VIP (to May 2009).
 We collected information from ongoing trials, checked reference lists of published articles and consulted experts in the field.
-For this update, the searches were extended to October 2012 and for this update to February 2017.
+For the first update the searches were extended to October 2012 and for this update to February 2017.